-Thailand is one of the most exciting destinations in Southeast Asia; a diverse and welcoming country which has just as much to offer to backpackers as upmarket business travelers.
-Mesmerizing sites include the Temple of the Emerald Buddha (where the jade idol is clothed in solid gold), the stupas and pagodas of Sukhothai Bangkok; the boat race scenes for the James Bond movie ‘Man with the Golden Gun’ were shot at Damnoen Saduak Floating Market, and the beach resort of Phang Nga Baykeeps where tourists from around the world gather.
+Thailand is one of the most exciting destinations in Southeast Asia; a diverse and welcoming country which has just as much to offer to backpackers as to upmarket business travelers.
+Mesmerizing sites include the Temple of the Emerald Buddha (where the jade idol is clothed in solid gold), the stupas and pagodas of Sukhothai Bangkok; Damnoen Saduak Floating Market, and the beach resort of Phang Nga Baykeeps where tourists from around the world gather.

 There’s one particular draw, though, which is rarely discussed, but once tasted is absolutely unforgettable.
 It is Thailand’s street food scene.
 The capital, Bangkok, is especially cosmopolitan.
 Muslims are Thailand’s second largest religious group, and visitors from Malaysia, Indonesia, and the Gulf have done much to drive up demand for quality Halal food.
 Street food in Bangkok is often not Halal certified — indeed food labeling of any kind is in its infancy in Thailand.
 This means that you do need to pay attention to what you are eating, and of course to the cleanliness of the stall.
 Thankfully, Thailand is a country of a thousand flavours, and the vast majority of them are suitable for visitors following a Halal diet.
 You won’t need to go out of your way to find dishes you’ll love, as there is much to choose from.